oaarnikoivu/Event-Ticketing-System/README.md

-# Event-Ticketing-System
+# Event Ticketing System

-Multithreaded implementation of an event ticketing system for large, free to attend events using Java & Swing.
+Java implementation of a thread-safe system for managing large, free to attend events.

+## Running the tests

+Tests can be located under the 'test' directory and can be run using **JUnit**.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details